-Intermediates (age 11-13 as of September 1, 2021)
+Intermediates (age 11-13 as of September 1, 2017)

 all of the above plus...

-Animal Identification (procedures)

-Recognizing Illness

-Preventing Illness

-Health supplies

-How to give an Injection, injection sites
+Animal Identification (procedures) Recognizing Illness Preventing Illness Health supplies How to give an Injection, injection sites all of the above plus....
+Disease Identification Weight estimation & Dosages Medication label identification Withdrawal times & Medical Calculations

-Internal Parasites

-External Parasites

-Seniors (age 14 and over as of September 1, 2021)
+Seniors (age 14 and over as of September 1, 2017)